Skip to content

 Component Description Endpoint

-Daemon loop Background sync/maintain on intervals — (internal)
+Daemon loop Background ingest/curate on intervals — (internal)

-The daemon loop uses sync_interval_minutes and maintain_interval_minutes from ~/.lerim/config.toml (defaults are in the shipped default.toml).
+The daemon loop uses ingest_interval_minutes and curate_interval_minutes from your active Lerim config (defaults are in the shipped default.toml).

 Exit codes